 Think of an investment policy statement as guidance for the decisions determine your portfolio.
-You may liken this to having a boutique store.
+Think of it like having a boutique store:

 - What should the store sell?
-Should it sell hats or hardware for example?
+Hats or hardware?

 - If it sells hardware what kind of hardware should sell?